fryesqa/new-challenger/README.md

 ## Usage

 After downloading or cloning, run npm install.
 There is a post-install npm script that will build and compile the client files using webpack.
 Then run node server/server.js or deploy remotely.
+Use psql (postgreSQL) for database, whether local or remote.
+Make sure to create the database and pass in user/pw, and connect to the database source as an environment variable.

 ## Requirements